Complex Bounded Operators in Isabelle/HOL: Introduction

 \subsection{Related work}

-The most direct related work is the existing formalization of \emph{real} normed vector spaces, bounded operators, Hilbert spaces in the Isabelle/HOL distribution \cite{isabelle} (session \isasession{HOL-Analysis} \cite{session-hol-analysis}).
+The most direct related work is the existing formalization of \emph{real} normed vector spaces, bounded operators, Hilbert spaces in the Isabelle/HOL distribution \cite{isabelle} (session \isasession{HOL-Analysis}~\cite{session-hol-analysis}).
 A number of our results are a direct translation of the results there to \emph{complex} numbers.
 However, our contribution goes far beyond what is available there; only the content of the theories whose name ends with \texttt{0} has an analogue there.
 However, we also strongly draw on the existing material on (non-topological) vector spaces and on topology from the Isabelle/HOL distribution.

 Also in the Isabelle/HOL ecosystem, there is the Archive of Formal Proofs entry \isasessionidx{Jordan_Normal_Form} \cite{Jordan_Normal_Form-AFP} which covers a large number of results in linear algebra.
-However, all of these are strictly finite-dimensional (everything is formulated in terms of matrices).
+However, all of these are strictly finite-dimensional.
+Everything is formulated in terms of matrices indexed by integers (as opposed to arbitrary types).
 We do, however, draw on their implementation for our code generation for finite-dimensional vector spaces and operators.

-Outside the Isabelle ecosystem, most noteworthy are in the theorem prover Rocq \cite{rocq} the math-comp \cite{mathcomp} library, and in Lean \cite{lean} the Mathlib \cite{mathlib} library, both of which aim to cover general mathematics.
-Particularly Mathlib seems to make large strides due to a large number of contributors (in that sense, somewhat similar to the Archive of Formal Proofs \cite{afp} for Isabelle), and also has a number of results on normed vector spaces etc. For an overview of the covered results see \cite{mathlib-overview}; an item by item comparison with our results would be beyond this paper. \footnote{As a quick random check, we looked at the topic of projections in Mathlib~\cite{mathlib-projectors}.
-They define orthogonal projections (as we do).
-But, as far as we can tell, they lack already the important property that $P$ is a projection iff $P^\dagger=P$ and $P^2=P$.}
+Outside the Isabelle ecosystem, most noteworthy are in the theorem prover Rocq \cite{rocq} the math-comp \cite{mathcomp} library, and in Lean \cite{lean} the mathlib \cite{mathlib} library, both of which aim to cover general mathematics.

+Mathlib in particular contains a very large amount of formalized mathematics and is still being expanded by an active community.
+We attempted to compare to what degree the contributions in our work are also present in mathlib.
+An item-by-item comparison is very difficult because of the large number of theorems in the present work, and in mathlib.
+However, we believe that most results in the present work are actually also available in mathlib, though the correspondence is often not obvious because the mathlib results are stated at a very high level of abstraction.
+This means that it can be quite difficult to identify the definition/theorem in mathlib for a given definition/theorem in our work.
+(Even after perusing mathlib's various overview documents.)